slebok/slebok/stories/prolog-fj-tapl/main.md

 The subtype relation is extracted from a program using the rules given in TAPL, Fig. 19-1, right.
 My observations:

+@Vadim: If the original Figures are to be dropped, then we would need a transcription here.

 1. The first rule, a fact (or axiom), states reflexivity of the subtype relation.
-It uses a metavariable *C* that is not linked to a concrete program.
-Differing from the syntax specification in Fig.19-1, left, here the two occurrences of the metavariable *C* stand for the same identifier (class name).
+It uses a metavariable $C$ that is not linked to a concrete program.
+Differing from the syntax specification in Fig.19-1, left, here the two occurrences of the metavariable $C$ stand for the same identifier (class name).
 2. The second rule states transitivity of the subtype relation.
-The metavariables *C*, *D*, and *E* stand for different class names in the general case; it is unclear whether the rule covers the cases that two or all three are the same.
+The metavariables $C$, $D$, and $E$ stand for different class names in the general case; it is unclear whether the rule covers the cases that two or all three are the same.
 3. The third rule relates the subtype relation to a program.
-Again, it is unclear whether *C* and *D* stand for strictly different class names.
+Again, it is unclear whether $C$ and $D$ stand for strictly different class names.
 4. There is no rule stating the antisymmetry required for a subtype relation proper.

 ### Implementation in Prolog